 The U.S. artisans I've selected for Ann Marie's find their inspiration in tradition, but go their own way.
 European influences are taken in new directions; traditional earth tones are heightened and brightened.
 Truly, each piece is an inspiration, an American work of art.
 Please join me in celebrating the return of U.S. artistry in my selection of uniquely American glassware and pottery.

-I first met Rebecca Wood in Atlanta and was completely taken with her interest in her artists.
+R Wood Pottery : I first met Rebecca Wood in Atlanta and was completely taken with her interest in her artists.
 I could just tell that she had a close relationship with them and that they must love what they create at her studio.
 The pottery exudes art, and the colors are extraordinary.
 We have a niche following that just loves all the R Wood pieces.
 You can choose to mix and match or pick your favorite color.
 My favorite piece is the Antipasto Platter with the dipping bowls in assorted colors for dips on the side.
+The Carr's Hill design is truly unique and the appeal has been instant.